 Effective communication is vital to your nonprofit organization’s success.

 You need a platform to relay information, build and maintain relationships, announce events, and ask for donations to fulfill your mission.

-Here a few undeniable benefits of email marketing for your nonprofit:
+Here are a few undeniable benefits of email marketing for nonprofits:

 3 Tips for Writing Great Nonprofit Emails

-Make it mobile-friendly.
 Most emails are now opened on mobile devices (45.6% for nonprofits), so your content must be readable on mobile.
-Tip: Email tools like Keela Let you preview emails before you send them, so you can test how they look from your mobile device and fix any formatting problems.
+Email marketing tools, like Keela, Let you preview emails before you send them, so you can test how they look from your mobile device and fix any formatting problems.

 The best way to succeed with email marketing is to pick a topic that works and stick with it, right?

 While you can (and should) duplicate a successful formula, diversifying your content is vital to building a loyal audience.
 Your primary goal should be to offer constant value and long-term benefits for those who support your cause.

 Here are 10 ways to engage your donors and supporters using your nonprofit email:

 Always send emails to new contacts promptly, welcoming them and thanking them for their interest.
 Tell them a little about your organization and its importance to your success.